Taracque/ionic-plugin-callkit/README.md

 Ionic/Cordova plugin for CallKit
 On Android it mimics CallKit calls, but the callscreen itself should be displayed by the Ionic/Cordova app.

-Use www/media/Ringtone.caf as ringtone on iOS, www/media/Ringtone.mp3 on android.
+Use www/media/Ringtone.caf as ringtone on iOS (optional), www/media/Ringtone.mp3 on android (required).

 Exmaple: